Latest News, Blog & Videos

 So you can jump, that's great!
 Now, you're wondering how to get more air.
 In this episode, Blake has 5 tips that will take you to the moon and back!

 Have good board speed, a lot of people think that being overpowered will make the jump higher but that’s a common misconception.
-If you have to much power, you will get a lot of lateral jumps but not s
+If you have to much power, you will get a lot of lateral jumps but no

 …